oscar-franzen/alona/README.md

 Options:
   -o, --output TEXT               Specify name of output directory -df, --dataformat [raw|rpkm|log2]
-                                  Data format.
-                                  (raw read counts, rpkm, log2
-                                  normalized data).
-Default: raw -mr, --minreads INTEGER         Minimum number of reads per cell to keep the cell.
-Default: 1000 -mg, --minexpgenes FLOAT        Minimum number of expressed genes as percent of all cells, i.e. genes expressed in fewer cells than this are removed.
-Default: 0.01 --qc_auto [yes|no]              Automatic filtering of low quality cells.
+                                  How the input data have been processed.
+For example, if data are raw read counts, then select "raw".  [default: raw] -mr, --minreads INTEGER         Minimum number of reads per cell to keep the cell.  [default: 1000] -mg, --minexpgenes FLOAT        Minimum number of expressed genes as percent of all cells, i.e. genes expressed in fewer cells than this are removed.  [default:
-                                  Default: yes
+                                  0.01]
+  --qc_auto [yes|no]              Automatic filtering of low quality cells.
+                                  [default: yes]
   --mrnafull                      Data come from a full-length protocol, such
-                                  as SMART-seq2.
-  -d, --delimiter [auto|tab|space]
+                                  as SMART-seq2.  [default: False] -d, --delimiter [auto|tab|space]
                                   Data delimiter.
 The character used to
                                   separate data values.
+The default setting is to autodetect this character.  [default:
+                                  auto]
-The default setting is to autodetect this character.
-Default: auto -h, --header [auto|yes|no]      Data has a header line.
-The default setting is to autodetect if a header is present or not.
-Default: auto -m, --nomito                    Exclude mitochondrial genes from analysis.
+  -h, --header [auto|yes|no]      Data has a header line.
+The default setting
+                                  is to autodetect if a header is present or not.  [default: auto] -m, --nomito                    Exclude mitochondrial genes from analysis.
+                                  [default: False]
   --hvg [seurat|Brennecke2013|scran|Chen2016|M3Drop_smartseq2|M3Drop_UMI]
                                   Method to use for identifying highly
-                                  variable genes.
-Default: seurat --hvg_n INTEGER                 Number of top highly variable genes to use.
+                                  variable genes.  [default: seurat] --hvg_n INTEGER                 Number of top highly variable genes to use.
-                                  Default: 1000
+                                  [default: 1000]
   --nn_k INTEGER                  k in the nearest neighbour search.
-Default:
-                                  10
+                                  [default: 10]
   --prune_snn FLOAT               Threshold for pruning the SNN graph, i.e.
                                   the edges with lower value (Jaccard index) than this will be removed.
 Set to 0 to disable pruning.
 Increasing this value will
                                   result in fewer edges in the graph.
-Default:
-                                  0.067
+                                  [default: 0.067]
   --leiden_partition [RBERVertexPartition|ModularityVertexPartition]
                                   Partitioning algorithm to use.
 Can be
                                   RBERVertexPartition or
-                                  ModularityVertexPartition.
-Default:
+                                  ModularityVertexPartition.  [default:
-                                  RBERVertexPartition
+                                  RBERVertexPartition]
   --leiden_res FLOAT              Resolution parameter for the Leiden
-                                  algorithm (0-1).
-Default: 0.8
+                                  algorithm (0-1).  [default: 0.8]
   --ignore_small_clusters INTEGER
-                                  Ignore clusters with fewer or equal to N cells.
-Default: 10 --embedding [tSNE|UMAP]         Method used for data projection.
-Can be either tSNE or UMAP.
-  --perplexity INTEGER            The perplexity parameter in the t-SNE
+                                  Ignore clusters with fewer or equal to N cells.  [default: 10] --embedding [tSNE|UMAP]         Method used for data projection.
+Can be either tSNE or UMAP.  [default: tSNE] --perplexity INTEGER            The perplexity parameter in the t-SNE algorithm.  [default: 30] -s, --species [human|mouse]     Species your data comes from.  [default: mouse]
-                                  algorithm.
-Default: 30
-  -s, --species [human|mouse]     Species your data comes from.
-Default: mouse --dark_bg                       Use dark background in scatter plots.
+  --dark_bg                       Use dark background in scatter plots.
-                                  Default: False
+                                  [default: False]
   -lf, --logfile TEXT             Name of log file.
 Set to /dev/null if you
                                   want to disable logging to a file.
-Default: alona.log
+                                  [default: alona.log]
   -ll, --loglevel [regular|debug]
-                                  Set how much runtime information is written to the log file.
-Default: regular -n, --nologo                    Hide the logo.
-Default: False --version                       Display version number.
+                                  Set how much runtime information is written to the log file.  [default: regular] -n, --nologo                    Hide the logo.
+  --seed INTEGER                  Set seed to get reproducible results.
+  --version                       Display version number.
   --help                          Show this message and exit.
 ```